Skip to main content

 Banana Chips

-Sweet bananas sliced and fried until golden and crispy.
-Served alongside breadfruit chips as complimentary appetizers.
-Simple, addictive snack showcasing island banana varieties.
+Sweet bananas sliced and fried until golden and crisp.
+They come out next to the breadfruit chips as free appetizers.
+Hard to stop eating, and a good way to taste the island banana varieties.

 Rice with Grilled Fish